 There are always lots of carbohydrate at these events – sausage rolls, sandwiches, pork pies, crisps, etc – so I thought a Greek salad would be welcome.
 It was very easy to make last night and the ingredients weren’t expensive.
-I bought them from Sainsbury’s last night on the way home from work and the salad cost £3.50 not including the dressing.
+I bought them from Sainsbury’s on the way home from work and the salad cost £3.50 not including the dressing.

 1 med cos lettuce, £1

 Half a pack of cherry tomatoes (about 150g), halved, 50p

 half a bunch of spring onions, chopped, 30p

 1 pack of Sainsburys Basics feta cheese, cubed, 85p

 A small jar of black olives, 60p

 From the store cupboard for the vinaigrette I used 3 tablespoons of olive oil, half a teaspoon of Dijon mustard, 1 tablespoon of cider vinegar and salt and pepper.